xebia/microservices-breaking-up-a-monolith/setup/setupExercises.md

-Exercises
+# Setup instructions

-To run the exercises, you will need the following:
+### To run the exercises, you will need the following:
 - Java 1.8
 - Maven 3
 - RabbitMQ